 Of course, you can still get a good one at a much lower price.
 Just make sure it has features like an automatic needle threader, numerous built-in stitches, a top load bobbin, a free arm, and an adjustable foot pedal.
 If it comes with a few extras for more detailed work that still save time, even better.

-The cheaper sewing machines may not be as durable, so likely won’t last as long, but if it comes with a good warranty, you’ll be covered for any unexpected issues.
-Yet they still have all the functions neccessary for projects finishing, and can be more convenient than, for example, handheld sewing machines.
+The cheapest sewing machines may not be as durable, so likely won’t last as long, but if it comes with a good warranty, you’ll be covered for any unexpected issues.
+Yet they still have all the functions necessary for projects finishing, and can be more convenient than, for example, handheld sewing machines.

 Since the cheaper sewing machines don’t last as long, you need to be extra careful with them.
 The following tips can help keep it working for as long as possible: